-- The MIPS Compiling and Performance Tuning Guide for a discussion of the compiler options that are common to all MIPSpro compilers. - The fopt(1) reference page for options related to the scalar optimizer. - The pfa(1) reference page for options related to the parallel optimizer. - The ld(1) reference page for a description of the linker options.
+- The MIPS Compiling and Performance Tuning Guide for a discussion of the compiler options that are common to all MIPSpro compilers. - The pfa(1) reference page for options related to the parallel optimizer. - The ld(1) reference page for a description of the linker options.